StaffanHynge/E-commerce-store-v1/README.md

 ## Features

-- Register a account for the site to login and logout
+- Register an account for the site to login and logout
 - Upload your event to the site
 - Edit and update your event
 - Delete your event